 We have also taken the liberty of analyzing other factors that may be important to you, such as the way the beans are harvested, and even how well the product is packaged (when relevant).
 Continue for the best-tasting Arabica coffee beans out there!

 These beans are particularly notable due to their low acidity.
-The alkaline balance gives the coffee an exceptionally smooth taste that other Arabica coffees simply cannot match.
-The chocolatey flavor of the beans is enhanced by a slight touch of the citrus present in the aftertaste.
+The alkaline balance gives the coffee an exceptionally smooth, chocolatey taste that other Arabica coffees simply cannot match.
+Plus, it’s easy on your stomach!

-This coffee is on the pricier side.
+This Organic, Fair Trade, shade-grown coffee is on the pricier side.
 However, if you want a delicious bean to splurge on, this may very well be it.

 The Kirkland Signature is a bulk product that represents an excellent opportunity to get a good deal per ounce on your coffee.
 This is a decaf blend that will suit people looking for something a little more on the mellow side.